 Revision rhinoplasty restores structure and strength to the nose to improve nasal airflow.
 Form and function are directly correlated, so improving nasal function also enhances the appearance of the nose and vice versa so you can breathe easier after the procedure.

 Revision rhinoplasty can be a simple shave or complex reconstruction of the nose.
 It’s important to address all aspects of the nose to restore a more attractive, functional and natural looking nose.
 Since we are reshaping or substituting for warped, over-resected cartilage and bone, it’s more difficult to perform.
-That’s why you should seek a specialist in revision rhinoplasty.
+That’s why you should seek a veteran in revision rhinoplasty.

 Grafts are materials, usually from your own tissue, such as cartilage, that is taken from one place and put in another for support of nasal structures.
 When properly removed, you won’t miss the cartilage from the source.

-I prefer your own cartilage to foreign materials for grafts in revision rhinoplasty.
+Dr. Pearlman prefers your own cartilage to foreign materials for grafts in revision rhinoplasty.
 Preferences include nasal septal cartilage, ear cartilage, and rib cartilage – in that order.
 The choice depends on how much cartilage you need, how strong, and what needs to be done to the nose.